-How to maintain professional boundaries with your client
+How to maintain professional boundaries as a support worker

 An older woman and her support worker sit knitting together.

-All formal working relationships need rapport and trust to function well – especially relationships between clients and their support workers.
+All formal working relationships need connection and trust to work well – especially relationships between clients and their independent support workers.

 What is a professional boundary?

-• Becoming overly involved or attached to a client
+• Getting too involved or attached to a client

-Professional boundaries are complex and often contentious because they relate to personal values and change over time.
-Although we may talk about what’s ‘right’ and ‘wrong’ and we should use ‘common sense’, it’s not always clear cut.
-For example, a support worker might feel it’s rude not to accept a gift, even though Mable’s policy is gifts cannot be accepted.
+While we often talk about what is ‘right’ and ‘wrong’, and rely on ‘common sense’, it is always straightforward.
+For example, a support worker might feel it’s rude to refuse a gift, even though Mable’s policy says gifts cannot be accepted.

-In all our relationships, we set limits.
-A key issue for workers is to recognise when we may be crossing the invisible line separating a client from a worker, which defines our relationship as professional and workable.
-Providing support to clients with disability (physical, intellectual, mental health, or neurological) raises challenges for support workers.
-The support worker’s role can mean you are in many intimate situations with clients, their friends and their families.
+The nature of a support worker’s role can mean you are in many intimate situations with clients, their friends and their families.
 You may have access to private or confidential information.
 You may also encounter situations where you are confronted with needs, requests or demands for services or support that are not your role as a support worker.
+It can be tricky to identify when your boundaries are being crossed.

 Qualities of a good support worker